tsand1602/Course_Registration/README.md

 - All data is stored in memory using C++ STL containers (map, set, queue, vector).
 - Constraints like prerequisites, time slot clashes, and credit limits are enforced during enrollment.
 - Waitlisted students are automatically enrolled if space becomes available.
+- Input is user-friendly: the program provides helper lines for each prompt.

 ## Requirements